-Education is my passion.
+I love to use knowledge to excite and inspire younger students.
 Other than my 1-1 mentoring and tutoring experiences.
-I spent a whole year teaching English in rural area in Taiwan.
-I enjoyed seeing students grow from the interactive activities in my classroom.
+I spent a whole year teaching English in a rural area in Taiwan.
+At the college and graduate level, I have also taught a few lectures and hosted office hours.
+I enjoy designing and implementing interactive activities to engage students in my classroom.

-I started to learn about machine learning from the Coursera course offered by Standford professor Dr Andrew Ng.
+I started to study machine learning through the Coursera course offered by Standford professor Professor Andrew Ng.
 I am always following the trend in machine learning and see if I can use some knowledge for my fire ant research!
+Recently, I have used amazing deep learning packages such as DeepLabCut and SLEAP to track the movement of animal limbs.

 Mechatronics Systems and Robotics

 I enjoyed learning and incorporating knowledge from different fields when designing robots.
-I am very proud of the most sophisticated robot I’ve made so far: an autonomous hockey plaer robot that can find and shoot the puck towards the goal!
-A short list of the mechatronics projects I have worked on can be found here on YouTube.
+I am very proud of the most sophisticated robot I’ve made so far: an autonomous hockey-playing robot that can find and shoot the puck towards the goal!
+A list of the mechatronics projects I have worked on can be found here on YouTube.

 Data and network science

-My interest in data science traced back to my sophomore year in Shanghai when I was about to initiate a research project on social media modeling based on the complex network dynamic theory.
+My interest in data science traced back to my sophomore year in college when I was about to join a research project on social media modeling based on the complex network dynamic theory.
+While I ended up joining a different lab (traffic flow project!), the readings I did for this project left a deep impression.

 Music is one of my favorite hobbies.
-I started to write songs a while ago and I am still writing them!
+I started to write songs a while ago and hopefully I will continue to write them!
 Some of the songs I wrote have been uploaded on my YouTube channel.

 I am a big fan of languages too.
 I think language is the most important key to understanding a culture.

-Aside from Mandarin, my mother tongue, and English, the language I can really speak is Japanese.
+Aside from Mandarin, my mother tongue, and English, I can speak fluently in Japanese.
 I also learned some German, Spanish, and Tibetan simply for the fun of it.
-I love to learn how words are arranged differently in different languages.
+I love how sentences are arranged differently in different languages.
+It shows how arbitrary language really is.
+There are many ways to communicate information.

-One of the most recent volunteering experiences is leading science projects as a mentor in Philadelphia local schools.
-The program was facilitated by iPraxis, which was founded because the minority groups are extremely underrepresented in scientific communities, especially in medicine-related fields.
+One of my most recent volunteering experiences is leading science projects as a mentor in Philadelphia local schools.
+The program was facilitated by iPraxis, which was founded because the minority groups are highly underrepresented in scientific communities, especially in medicine-related fields.

 In Atlanta, I have been volunteering for Georgia Aquarium since October 2018.
-I love to educate the visitors, young or old, on marine animals and the importance to protect the earth.
+I love to amaze the visitors, young or old, with facts on marine animals and show them the importance of conservation.